cebe/yii2-openapi/README.md

 ### `x-fk-column-name`

 Provide custom database table column name in case of relationship column.
-This will not reflect in models, faker etc. Example:
+This will not reflect in models relations, faker etc. Example:

 ```yaml
   components: